wchrapcynski/Amiibo-API/README.md

 node GrabData_axios.js
 node GrabData_fetch.js
 ```
 You will now have a json file for seeding your database. `seed.js` is currently set up to use the Fetch version of the json file.
 You will needed to edit the name of the file if you used the Axios version.
-Use the command, `node seed.js` to send the data to a mongo database.
+Use the command, `node seed.js` to send the data to a Mongo database.
+If you get any errors, make sure that the Mongo server is started.
+You can use `top | grep mongod` in the terminal to see if the process is already running.
+If it's not, use `mongod` to start it up.

 ## Usage

 The following routes are currently set to be used.
-You can test them out by running `nodemon` in the `/src` folder and go to `localhost:3000` in your browser.
+You can test GET by running `nodemon` in the `/src` folder and go to `localhost:3000` in your browser.
 You can also use [Postman](https://www.getpostman.com/) to test everything out.
 ```
 router.get("/", function(req, res) { res.redirect(307, "/amiibo"); });
 router.get("/amiibo", amiiboController.index);